Helpful Tools For Living with Depression

 True words, that went straight to my heart.

 The perfect storm had been brewing over the last week or so, and my fab pal “depression” just loves to visit and cause havoc at the worst times!
 Making an otherwise manageable situation feel incredibly overwhelming.
 I’ve talked about my lifelong battle [here].
-I hate that battle sounds so cliché but it really does fit.
+I hate that battle sounds so clichΓ© but it really does fit.
 It’s a fight for sure.
 One I will continue to win.
+My journey with depression has been long and complex, involving much experimentation with various solutions, one of which, edible weed, was remarkable effective at clearing the cloud if only temporarily.
+Regardless of the time it is taking to overcome it, I know I will in the end.

 Mostly because I am so gosh.
 Darn.
 Stubborn!